OpenTranslationBible/open-bible/en-GB/43.John/md/john-05.md

 ## John 5:43

-I have come in my Father’s name, and you do not accept me; but if someone else comes in his own name, you will accept him.
+I have come in my Father’s name, and you do not accept me.
+Yet if another comes in his own name, you will accept him.

 ## John 5:44